Olingerada/pirate/readme.md

  * requests
  * beautifulsoup4

-If pip is installed, just run:
+If pip is installed, just run the following as root:

 ```
 pip install transmissionrpc requests beautifulsoup4
 ```

-## Usage
+### Usage

 Place the script somewhere in your executable path.
 I like ~/bin